intel-analytics/BigDL-2.x/docs/docs/APIGuide/PipelineAPI/inference.md

 * `scale`: Float.
 Scale value, to be used for the input image per channel.
 * `outputDir`: String.
 Path of pre-trained tensorflow model.

-Note that we prepare several implementation with less parameters based on this method.
+Note that we prepare several implementations with less parameters based on this method, e.g., `loadTF(modelPath, modelType)`.

 **Java**